crslade/crslade.github.io/_posts/2008-11-03-aaron-curtis-from-monologue-to-dialog.md

 author: Christopher Slade
 description: Aaron Curtis from Indiana University came to BYU-Hawaii and did a presentation on his dissertation research.
 He is studying how much adding a whiteboard (Microsoft One Note) to a typical chatroom (Microsoft Meeting) can improve group understanding.
 Although his results are not complete, he says it does look promising.
 tags:
-- Instant Messages
+- instant messages
-- Collaboration
+- collaboration
-- Online Whiteboard
+- online whiteboard
-- Technology
+- technology
 modified_time: '2011-10-21T10:53:50.500-10:00'
 blogger_id: tag:blogger.com,1999:blog-2721499664417059501.post-1562260391735257961
 blogger_orig_url: https://www.christopherslade.com/2008/11/aaron-curtis-from-monologue-to-dialog.html